vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Rao, Lakshman K.V.

-1924 The Telugu Academy Plates of Vishṇukun. ḍin = Mādhavavarman III.
+1924 The Telugu Academy Plates of Vishṇukuṇḍin = Mādhavavarman III.
 A.D.
 594. in: Journal of the Department of Letters, University of Calcutta Vol. XI

 (1924), 31–62.

 RasārṇavaRasārṇam or Rasatantram.
 A semi dialogue between Pārvatī & Parameśvara.
-Edit. with Rasacandrika Hindi Commentary by Indradeo Tripathi.
+Ediṭwith Rasacandrika Hindi Commentary by Indradeo Tripathi.
 Varanasi

 1978.